 Premier / Première: 2016 – Duration / Durée: 55 min – Genre: Interdisciplinary choreographic performance – Concept, Direction, Choreography and performance / Conception, mise en scène, Chorégraphie & interprétation: Mehdi FARAJPOUR – Motion graphics specialist: Stéphane Bordonaro (based on the original concepts and precise scores of Mehdi Farajpour) – Sound / Son: Arnaud Rollat – Video Art: Mehdi Farajpour– Produced by : ORIANTHEATRE Dance Company – Supported by Centre national de la danse (mise à disposition de studio).

-KA-F-KA is Mehdi Farajpour’s most autobiographic work in term of aesthetics, movement, rhythm and images.
-When watching the performance, the first questions coming in mind are: What does an exhausted body have to show?
-Or in a better word, how an overwhelmed body can dance?
+KA-F-KA is Mehdi Farajpour’s most autobiographic work in terms of aesthetics, movement, rhythm and images.
+When watching the performance, the first question coming in mind is: What does an exhausted body have to show?
+Or, how can an overwhelmed body move?

-Running backward around a circle for almost half an hour before starting the performance is just the beginning of KA-F-KA.
-A dancer with a dizzying head, with muscular contractions, out of breath and unbalanced by the fatigue is the first image you would see in KA-F-KA.
+Running backwards around a circle for almost half an hour before starting the performance is just the beginning.
+A dancer with a dizzying head, muscular contractions, out of breath, and unbalanced by the fatigue is the first image you will see in KA-F-KA.

-KA-F-KA by Mehdi Farajpour, inspired by Franz Kafka’s Visual universe, is a free interpretation of his famous text, Metamorphosis.
-Likewise FARAJPOUR’s other performances, KA-F-KA is also built up on an interdisciplinary (and not multidisciplinary) structure that means walking in between different disciplines instead of mixing them just for the sake of it.
+KA-F-KA by Mehdi Farajpour, inspired by Franz Kafka’s Visual Universe, is a free interpretation of his famous text: Metamorphosis.
+Much like Farajpour’s other performances, KA-F-KA is built on an interdisciplinary (vs multidisciplinary) structure; intertwining multiple disciplines rather than putting them together just for the sake of it.

-Ka-f-ka is the story of everyone and no one.
-A man, lost in the rourtine of his life, awakes to discover that he is transformed into another being.
-He suffers from isolation, hunger and pain but yet keeps running all through his social-individuale obligations.
+KA-F-KA is the story of everyone and no one.
+A man, lost in the routine of his life, awakens to discover that he is transformed into another being.
+He suffers from solitude, hunger, and pain, yet keeps running to fulfil his personal and social obligations.